MicronOxford/SIMcheck/README.md

 * Further help is available [here](http://www.micron.ox.ac.uk/microngroup/software/SIMcheck.html)

+The project was recently converted to the maven build and dependency management tool (the previous ant build setup is described in the next paragraph below).
+A solution for local deployment of the latest maven build is still being worked on, and there is no Fiji update site yet.
+To build, run

+    mvn package

-The code is arranged in a conventional Maven-like structure and includes an ant build script that can copy the resulting SIMcheck_.jar to a local plugin folder.
-Before building the project, first make a ./lib/ directory containing a soft link to the ij.jar from the desired ImageJ version, as well as a soft link to junit.jar.
-The built result will be copied to ./plugins/ so soft-link this to your ImageJ plugins folder.
-Type "ant" to build the default (all) target and restart ImageJ or Help->Refresh Menus
+The code has always been arranged in a conventional Maven-like structure, and previously came with an ant build script that copied the resulting SIMcheck_.jar to a local plugin folder.
+It was necessary, before building the project, to create a ./lib/ directory containing a soft link to the ij.jar from the desired ImageJ version, as well as a soft link to junit.jar.
+The built result was then copied to ./plugins/ so this needed to be soft-linked to your ImageJ plugins folder.
+Typing "ant" to build the default (all) target and restarting ImageJ or Help->Refresh Menus gave access to the newly built plugin package.

 Copyright Graeme Ball and Micron Oxford, Department of Biochemistry, University of Oxford.
 License GPL unless stated otherwise in a given file.